codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 In an ideal world, all pipelines would be dead simple, idempotent, written in a declarative way (e.g. using [ansible playbooks](https://docs.ansible.com/ansible/devel/user_guide/playbooks.html)) with no logic in them and you should be able to test run them locally without the CI server present.

-But if in Jenkins pipelines you are going to use [groovy](http://groovy-lang.org/) then it is very common to have a logic-creep infesting the stages of your pipelines.
+However, if in Jenkins pipelines, you are going to use [groovy](http://groovy-lang.org/), then it isn't uncommon to have a logic-creep infesting the stages of your pipelines.
 In this case, if you use JSL then you can unit test the code as if you would test any other groovy code.

-Currently, it is very hard to test any infrastructure related code as a whole as it requires an expensive mix of mocking, isolation and idempotency.
-But if you have a chance to easily unit test part of a pipeline then do so.
-From my experience when you have to unit tests a big chunk of pipeline it means that that code should be extracted as a (Jenkins) plugin because a plugin for it does not exist yet.
+Currently, it is tough to test any infrastructure related code as a whole as it requires an expensive mix of mocking, isolation, and idempotency.
+However, if you have a chance to easily unit test part of a pipeline, then do so.
+From my experience when you have to unit tests a big chunk of the pipeline it means that that code should be extracted as a (Jenkins) plugin because a plugin for it does not exist yet.

-Some automation tools have “dry run” mode but with more complex scenarios it falls short.
+Some automation tools have "dry run" mode, but with more complex scenarios, it falls short.
 Unfortunately, testability is still not a primary concern with most infrastructure tools.

 ---